 - scarring to parts of the body other than the face;

-- injuries which impact a person’s ability to grow hair;
+- injuries that impact a person’s ability to grow hair;

 - dermatitis, including its psychological impact on sufferers.